henry-oberholtzer/mp3-to-mp4/README.md

 - Changeable config location?
 - Default to in-folder image.
 - Blurred Background Image option.
-- Resize scaling quality fix.
+- Switch to PIL for text drawing.
 - .exe for no installation.
 (PyInstaller)
 - Adjustable bitrate for audio encoding.
 - Text file with description & information output option.